leosuky/django-receipt-generator/README.md

 ## Task 1

 Build a receipt generation system that **conveniently** allows users to generate the receipts PDF.
 Please bear in mind that the system is not expected to return the receipts to the frontend.
-They can be saved in any medium you deem fit.
+They can be saved in any medium you deem fit. **DONE**

 ## Task 2

 Expose the system to the public via an API endpoint such that the frontend application can call it with the necessary details and the receipts will be generated.
-However, we must ensure that only authenticated and authorized users are able to generate these receipts.
+However, we must ensure that only authenticated and authorized users are able to generate these receipts. **DONE** -- https://dukka-book-keeping.herokuapp.com/

 ## Task 3 (Bonus)